rebelsky/csc207c/_readings/iterators.md

 Behind the scenes, the for-each loop behaves the same way that the `next`/`hasNext` loop we wrote  earlier works.
 It's just a bit easier for most of us to read.

+As you might expect, this only works if `stuff` implements `Iterable`.

 Implementing iterators
 ----------------------